algolia/docsearch/packages/website/versioned_docs/version-legacy/behavior.md

 ## `transformData`

-This method will be called on every hits before displaying them.
+This method will be called on every hit before displaying them.
 It doesn't do anything by default, but we provide this hook for you to add your own logic and pre-process the hits returned by Algolia.

 ```javascript
 docsearch({